ZacharyWesterman/subsonic-kiosk/README.md

     - [ ] Play FLAC files
     - [ ] Play OGG files
     - [ ] Play MP3 files
+    - [ ] Play AAC files...? see if needed.
     - (other audio formats may be added as needed)
   - [ ] Seek position in audio (seconds)
 - Misc